tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 ## See also

-You can learn more about Scrum [here](https://www.scrum.org), [here](https://www.scrumguides.org/scrum-guide.html) and [here](http://crosstalk.cell.com/blog/scrum-for-science-a-framework-for-collective-research).
+- Learn more about Scrum [here](https://www.scrum.org)
+- Read a more comprehensive [Scrum Guide](https://www.scrumguides.org/scrum-guide.html)
+- Learn about how other researchers are using Scrum [here](http://crosstalk.cell.com/blog/scrum-for-science-a-framework-for-collective-research)